vijaydas/webapi-i-guided/README.md

 ## Starter Code

-The starter code for this example is configured to run the server by typing `yarn server` or `npm run server`.
+The [starter code](https://github.com/LambdaSchool/webapi-hubs) for this project is configured to run the server by typing `yarn server` or `npm run server`.
 The server will restart automatically on changes.

 Data for the API will be stored in memory using an array.